 How helpful is it to your site visitors or even search engines if you file every post in every category and tag it with every tag imaginable?
 Not very.

 This is truly a case of less is more.
-Don't worry about having to cover every base, just cover the most logical bases.
-We want our navigation, categories and tags to be as tight as possible.
+Don’t worry about covering every base—cover the most logical bases.
+We want our navigation, categories, and tags to be as tight as possible.

 What about tags that are only used once?
-A user clicks on a tag and finds only the article they just read.
-Wasted click and not user-friendly.
-Delete singular tags unless you know you'll have more content that tag will apply to in the very near future.
+A user clicks on a tag and finds only the article they just read—a wasted click and not user-friendly.
+Delete singular tags unless you know you’ll have more content that tag will apply to very soon.

-Think again of that filing cabinet where every drawer you open has the same folders and content within.
+Think of that filing cabinet where every drawer you open has the same folders and content.
+What’s the point?
 Pretty frustrating, right?

 With that in mind…

-- Avoid different versions of the same phrase.
+• Avoid different versions of the exact phrase.

-While some tags may be the same as your SEO “keywords”, you are creating tags for organizational purposes.
-What you do not do is create tags for the solely to cover all your SEO keyword bases.
+While some tags may be the same as your SEO “keywords,” tags are for organizational purposes.
+What you do not do is develop tags solely to cover all your SEO keyword bases.

 7 Tips to Properly Create WordPress Tags

-- Create a list of 10-15 tags that can apply to your posts (or products) and that are unique in meaning from each other.
+1. Create a list of 10-15 tags that can apply to your posts (or products) and are unique in meaning from each other.

-- You want to have a tag list that reflects the individual topics that you will have at least 5 posts (or products) in the very near future.
+3. You want a tag list that reflects the particular topics with at least five posts (or products) for each tag very soon.

-- If you think of a new tag, fine, but if it doesn't pass the 5 post (or product) rule — don't add it.
+6. If you think of a new tag, okay, but don’t add it if it doesn’t pass the “will have five posts (or product) rule.”

-- If you have tags in place that don't fit the above rules, delete them.
+7. If you have tags that don’t fit the above rules, delete them.

-Now you know the differences between categories, tabs and keyphrases.
-Above all, categories and tags are ways to better organize your site content first.
+Now you know the differences between categories, tags, and keyphrases.
+But, above all, remember that categories and tags are primarily ways to organize your site content better.

-Moreover, by being focused, thinking of site visitors and using restraint, you'll have a site that is user-friendly.
-In addition being SEO'd organically.
+Moreover, by being focused, thinking of site visitors, and using restraint, you’ll have a user-friendly site.
+In addition, by following these best practices, your website will be SEO’d organically.

 At your service,